Security »Two Step Authentication

 Next, click the “Security” link in the navigation on the right-hand side of the screen:

-Here you’ll be prompted to select your country and to provide your mobile phone number (without spaces or dashes).
+Here you’ll be prompted to select your country and to provide your mobile phone number (without country code and spaces or dashes).
 Click Next Step.

 Next, you’ll select your phone type and follow the instructions to get the Google Authenticator app, which will let us verify access to the phone and pair it with your WordPress.com account.